 The curriculum is being studied in a 30-school pilot study in Tiruvallur district of Tamil Nadu in December 2017 - March 2018 to evaluate its effectiveness in generating learning and behavior change among primary school children.
 Results will be released in Fall 2018.

-To download the curriculum materials in English or Tamil, click the links in the "Resources" section below.
 Download the Hygiene with Chhota Bheem Android mobile game in the Google Play Store here.